Labor Day

 The bill is said to have drawn attention away from May Day, which was established on socialist movements, and to keep the support of American workers.

 Many other countries have also established a holiday to celebrate their workers.
-However, outside of the US, it is common to be celebrated at the start of May rather than September to coincide with the start of Spring, and often Labor Day is also known as May Day.
+However, outside the US, it is common to be celebrated at the start of May rather than September to coincide with the start of Spring, and often Labor Day is also known as May Day.

 No White After Labor Day